 A contribution towards light and heat will be applied to all bookings.
 As a not for profit organisation, this fee makes a significant contribution to rising energy costs.
 It is our aim to reduce our energy consumption at all self catering holiday homes and encourage guests to reuse, reduce, recyle.

-You will need to contact your Local House Manager 5 days before arrival to arrange time to meet.
+It is vital that you contact your Local House Manager 5 days before arrival to arrange time to meet.
 Contact details will be emailed to you.
+Failure to contact your local House Manager in good time make result in access to the property been delayed.
 Latest arrival is 9pm.

 Interaction with Guests